 Virtually all long-time gun owners that actually daily carry their handguns have a box–or boxes–full of holsters, magazine pouches, and related gadgets that have been tried and put aside for something new, something more comfortable, lighter, or simply better.
 It’s part of the process, and part of the fun, and it’s absolutely necessary.
 Regardless of the good intentions and advice of others, it’s difficult to know what will work for you until you’ve had the chance to try it.

 What should guide one’s choice of a holster?
 What will be comfortable, concealable, and most importantly, what will you actually wear every day?
 A holster that looks great but just doesn’t fit your body or life will be of little use.
 There are several primary categories of holsters useful for concealed carry, but much depends on the individual–-not only their preferences but their anatomy, their unique biomechanics, their lifestyle, the climate and their weapon.
 Generally, those living in predominantly hot climates have fewer choices than those who live in cold climates, as vests, coats and jackets can effectively cover a wider variety of weapon/holster combinations than a shirt.
 Shoulder holsters, for example, while looking sexy on James Bond, are generally not a great choice in hot climates.
-As it is best to carry only one gun, it is best to always carry it in the same holster.
-Adding accessories such as lasers, laser/light combinations, or lights also complicates and limits holster choices.
+As it is best to carry only one gun, it is best to always carry it in the same holster at the same place on the body.
+Adding accessories such as lasers, laser/light combinations or lights also complicates and limits holster choices.

 Keep in mind too when concealment is the primary concern, speed must necessarily take second place.
 Our contemporary gunslingers—uniformed police officers—wear their handguns on their hips.
 Many use security (AKA: “anti-snatch”) holsters that make it difficult for bad guys to simply pull their handguns straight up and out of their holsters.
 Such holsters commonly require the user to perform one additional step between releasing the thumbsnap and drawing the weapon, a movement that releases an internal retention catch, before being able to draw the weapon.
 Of necessity, this slows the draw, but it’s a reasonable balance between safety and speed, which is always a concern for uniformed officers.